satori-stan/CarND-Path-Planning-Project/README.md

 The scenarios, formulas and gains are documented in the included [Excel file](./Cases.xlsm).

+One particular issue was that in tight curves, the space was warped after the Frenet coordinate transformation, which meant that adversary vehicles that in normal coordinates would be within collision distance, appeared not to be.
+A simple solution was to increase the safety buffers, but this is an incomplete solution since it affects the behavior in straighter stretches of road.

 #### The car should be able to make one complete loop

 Provided is an animation of the last few meters of the track.
 The indicators show that there were no incidents for the full length.